-Natural History: These large lizards can be found in a variety of habitats, but prefer open forest with a lot of hard wood trees.
-It is probably the most aboreal skink in its range and it is often seen during the day basking or foraging on the branches of sprawling oak trees.
+Natural History: These large lizards can be found in a variety of habitats, but prefer open forest with a lot of hardwood trees.
+It is probably the most arboreal skink in its range and it is often seen during the day basking or foraging on the branches of sprawling oak trees.
 They can also be found on the ground, but when approached will generally run to the nearest tree and high into the canopy.
 It makes use of tree cavities for refuge.

 They consume a variety of invertebrates and larger individuals can consume small reptiles, amphibians, and even small mammals.
 They themselves are eaten by snakes, birds, and mammals.
 These lizards will readily break off their tail when captured to distract predators as they escape.

 Similar Species: The Southeastern Five-lined Skink (Plestiodon inexpectatus) has equally sized scales on the ventral side of the tail.
 The Five-lined Skink (Plestiodon fasciatus) has four labial scales and two post labial scales in front of the ear opening.
 Six-lined Racerunner (Aspidoscelis sexlineatus) has rougher, not smooth scales and does not appear to be glossy.

 Distribution: This lizard is found throughout the Southeastern United States from Virginia to Central Florida.
 Its range continues west into central Texas.